Stackhouse History, Family Crest & Coats of Arms

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Stackhouse include Stakehouse, Stackhouse, Stachouse, Stackhowse and others.

-Another 37 words (3 lines of text) are included under the topic Early Stackhouse Notables in all our PDF Extended History products
+Another 29 words (2 lines of text) are included under the topic Early Stackhouse Notables in all our PDF Extended History products and printed products wherever possible.

 Stackhouse Settlers in United States in the 17th Century

-- Richard Stackhouse, who came to Salem, Massachusetts in 1638
+- Richard Stackhouse, who settled in Salem, Massachusetts in 1638

 - John Stackhouse and his wife Margery Stackhouse who were on record in Pennsylvania in 1682